Shrinking country: Serbia struggles with population decline

 Serbia's government has tried to buck the trend, offering financial benefits for couples with multiple children, state-backed IVF, the renovation of schools and day care centers, aid to families in rural areas or backing for businesses in villages.

-Ruth Finkelstein, an assistant professor from Columbia University who is an expert on aging and its social implications, said Serbia should also strive to find a role for its growing elderly population.
+Ruth Finkelstein, executive director at the Brookdale Center for Healthy Aging and professor of urban public health at Hunter College/CUNY, said Serbia should also strive to find a role for its growing elderly population.

 “Room after room, people focus only on the young people,” she said.

-Note: This story has been corrected to show that Ruth Finkelstein is the executive director at the Brookdale Center for Healthy Aging and professor of urban public health at Hunter College/CUNY, not an assistant professor at Columbia University.